 6. Place all of the chopped and sliced veggies into the glass baking dish.

 7. Slowly pour the olive oil over the veggies.
-Then add the turmeric, grated ginger and cumin powder.
+Then add the turmeric, grated ginger, cayenne pepper (optional) and cumin powder.

 8. Stir well making sure to immerse the entire dish with the oil and spices.